okdistribute/e-sync/README.md

 ## 1.2 Handshake

+The receiver and initiator will have a challenge over a pre-shared symmetric key which SHOULD be shared out-of-band.
+This prevents attacks where a private key has been compromised a MITM is attempting to hijack the direct connection between the two devices.

 E-sync uses two e-mail messages to establish a handshake between two e-mail addresses.
-The initiator sends the first message, which is a payload that includes a unique 32-byte token as well as a connection payload that includes the IP address, port, and connection type.
-To prevent eavesdropping by third parties on these payloads, it is recommended to send this first e-mail is sent as an end-to-end encrypted message.
+The initiator sends the first message, which is a payload that includes  a hash of the pre-shared symmetric key, an ephemeral token, as well as a connection payload that includes the IP address, port, and acceptable connection types.
+To prevent eavesdropping by third parties on these payloads, it is recommended that the handshake e-mails are sent as end-to-end encrypted messages.

-The receiver and initiator will have a challenge over a pre-shared symmetric key which must be shared out-of-band.
-This prevents attacks where a private key has been compromised a MITM is attempting to hijack the direct connection between the two devices.

 ## 2. Message format